tharunreddy1801/Realtime-Data/README.md

 ## 🔐 Applications
 This is ideal for IoT projects like obstacle detection, smart parking systems, or distance monitoring applications.
 ## 🚀 Future Improvements
--Add temperature compensation for more accurate distance -Enable alerts when object crosses a set threshold -Support multiple sensors
+- Add temperature compensation for more accurate distance
+- Enable alerts when object crosses a set threshold
+- Support multiple sensors

-👨‍💻 Author
+## 👨‍💻 Author
 Yennam Sai Tharun Reddy ✨